jariperttunen/VC_Conversion/CVS2GIT/README.md

 + git clone lignum-core.git
 + cd lignum-core

 The project files are now visible in lignum-core.
-Note that CVS lignum-core projects became a directories in Git.
+Note that CVS lignum-core projects became directories in Git.
 In CVS *lignum-core* alias name could check them out at once, in Git lignum-core is a single repository.

 #### Optional: Push local repository to GitHub